 Monrovia ordinances and regulations (8.14.030 -050) FIRE HAZARDS RELATING TO VEGETATION require that property owners create defensible space around their buildings, keeping the area within 30’ of any structure “clean and green”, and removing hazardous vegetation for a minimum of 200 feet around their buildings.
 Property owners are responsible for maintaining defensible space within that radius around their buildings.
 The full text can be read in the Monrovia City Ordinance - 8.14.030-050.

-Properties not complying with the defensible space requirements by July 1 may be subject to a re-inspection fee, as well as administrative fine(s).
+Properties not complying with the defensible space requirements may be subject to a re-inspection fee, as well as administrative fine(s).
 The ordinance process could cost property owners as much as $1,000 in fines for the first offense and up to $5,000 in fines for the third offense, if it is determined that the lack of brush cleared poses a significant risk to public safety.

 Do not start a fire in the process of creating defensible space!
 Improper equipment and vehicle use are common causes of brush fires.
 Here’s how to do it the right way: